Jet Set Radio – PC (2000)

-In the early start of the new millennium the industry moved into the realm of 3D, which vastly changed the industry with its better use of technology and graphics.
-At the time, SEGA felt that taking a risk on a new game would be worth while, so they went ahead with a new cel-shaded game.
+In the early start of the new millennium the gaming industry moved into the realm of 3D, which vastly changed gaming with its better use of technology and graphics.
+At the time, SEGA felt that taking a risk on a new game would be worth while, so it went ahead with a new cel-shaded game.
 This style was something that hadn’t been done before in the industry, but they liked the pitch of the game and decided to take the risk.
 The team behind Panzer Dragon were given the green light and what turned up was something decidedly more pop culture than fantasy, and they called it Jet Set Radio.

 Delayed Reaction is all about looking at games with and without those wonderful nostalgia goggles everyone loves to wear.
 Everyone loves to say how Final Fantasy VII defined modern RPGs but did it really?
 Was its effect on the world of gaming still present today and was it worthy of the ratings it got at the time?
 Jet Set Radio is the latest in a long line of Delayed Reactions yet to come.
 That said, let’s jump in and get to it.

 This is one of the most important aspects of Jet Set Radio.
 In an industry of ever advancing technology, leaving behind the 2D format and making the switch to 3D platformers and other genres, Jet Set Radio entered the scene in 2000 with something different.
 Less realistic and more of a cartoon style, it came as a surprise to many as it was the first in line to incorporate cel-shaded graphics.